Steven Guilbeault: Political career

-Minister of Canadian Heritage
+Minister of Canadian Heritage (2019–2021)

 On November 20, 2019, Guilbeault was named as the Trudeau government's minister of Canadian heritage, succeeding Pablo Rodríguez.

 Bill C-10 (2021)

-In 2021, Guilbeault introduced a bill (C-10) to amend the Broadcasting Act, to modernize the legislation to include online broadcasting services.
+In 2021, Guilbeault introduced a bill (C-10) to amend 1991's Broadcasting Act, to modernize the legislation to include online broadcasting services.
 The proposed amendment faced round criticism in the media, with concerns that it could be used limit freedom of speech or expression on social media.
 Following calls by the New Democratic Party and Conservative opposition, the government introduced further amendments, clarifying that social media would not be regulated under the proposed legislation.
 Guilbeault has stated that users with a large social media presence could be considered "broadcasters," and thus be subject to government oversight and regulations.

-Minister of Environment and Climate Change
+Minister of Environment and Climate Change (2021–2025)

-Following the 2021 Canadian federal election, Guilbeault was named as the new environment minister, taking office on October 26.
+Following the 2021 Canadian federal election, Guilbeault was named as the new environment minister for the 44th Canadian Parliament, taking office on October 26.
 His appointment drew heavy commentary, with his background as a former environmental activist attracting both praise and criticism.